ManifoldScholar/manifold-docusaurus/docs/administering/configuring/theme_settings.md

 ### Header Logo

-This field is intended to capture you primary logo or brand mark.
+This field is intended to capture your primary logo or brand mark.
 The image saved here replaces the default Manifold icon that appears on the left side of the Manifold Header.

 #### Specs
 **Width**: flexible